starvagrant/toh/toh.markdown/amousenamedmargot.md

 "Took you long enough."

-"tjhe salegirl help me."
+"the salesgirl help me."

 "Some help."

 "Well, I didn't think you'd want something that just got thrown together.
 To know you were out of fashion everywhere you went.
 You don't want to stick out like a sore thumb do you?"

 Her demeanor changed.
-She looked dowwards and spoke softly, "No I don't.
+She looked downwards and spoke softly, "No I don't.
 Could we just get back on the road?
 Well, maybe a burger drive thru, then the road."

 "It's not always easy to find a motel in the dark.
 Do you have to go to the bathroom?"